The process of Parent PLUS loan repayment works a bit differently than most other federal student loans.

 Unlike nearly all other forms of student debt, the parent borrows the money rather than the student.
 This dynamic causes confusion when researching topics, such as federal program eligibility confusing.
 These issues are present in repayment plan selection, student loan forgiveness options, and when making strategy decisions.

 The good news is that most Parent PLUS loan issues can be resolved without too much stress.
 By taking the proper steps, Parent PLUS loans can be enrolled in an income-driven repayment plan and even qualify for student loan forgiveness.
 In some circumstances, parents can also transfer the Parent PLUS loan debt to their child.

 There are many ways to repay Parent PLUS loans.
 As a result, Parent PLUS loans should never endanger a retirement plan or jeopardize the relationship between a parent and child.

 Parent PLUS Loan Repayment Plans

 The federal government is stingy when it comes to Parent PLUS loan repayment.
 Parent PLUS loans have the highest interest rates and loan origination fees.
 They also have the fewest repayment plan options.

 All Parent PLUS loans are eligible to be enrolled in the standard repayment plan, the graduated repayment plan, and the extended repayment plan.
 For some borrowers, the default options are acceptable.
-For others, the limited options are a major problem.
+For others, limited options are a major problem.
 This is especially true for Parent PLUS borrowers who cannot afford any monthly payment or who need a path to student loan forgiveness.

 The good news for borrowers struggling with Parent PLUS loan payments is that it is possible to get enrolled in an income-driven repayment plan…

 Enrolling in an Income-Driven Repayment Plan

 Parent PLUS loans may not initially be eligible for an income-driven repayment plan, but federal direct consolidation can fix that issue.